-The Council holds a provision of £416k in respect of asbestos related compensation claims through employer's liability insurance following a Supreme Court Judgement in favour of the claimants.
+The Council holds a provision of £439k in respect of asbestos related compensation claims through employer's liability insurance following a Supreme Court Judgement in favour of the claimants, and also £110k in respect of claims lodged relating to land charges search fees under the Competition Act.

-In September 2012, the Council imposed a temporary ban (lasting approximately five weeks) on the movement of live animals through the Port of Ramsgate.
-The Council was served with a judicial review application in October 2012 seeking to quash the decision on the footing that it was unlawful and, subsequently, with a claim for damages amounting to £1.4m.
+On 13 September 2012, the Council imposed a temporary ban (lasting approximately five weeks) on the movement of live animals through the Port of Ramsgate.
+The Council was served with a judicial review application in October 2012 seeking to quash the decision on the grounds that it was unlawful, there was a further claim for resultant damages.